About the pilgrimage

 Once again, the reformation which plagued the country turned up.
 The King’s men burst into the Abbey during Vespers and threw the monks out.
 The Abbey was razed to the ground, with only the newer bell tower and two pilgrim churches surviving.
 This is why we will be singing Sunday Vespers in the ruins of the abbey – to finish the Vespers which saw the end to the Monastery here.

-Pilgrimage Inauguration
+2nd Pilgrimage

 England was dedicated to Our Lady in 1381 by Richard II and has been known as Mary’s Dowry ever since due to the devotion to her before the reformation.